 During the winter months, it may be tempting to move the generator into the man cave or bring in the grill for a mid-afternoon bacon butty.
-This may be bad news for many as our experts say the use of any gasoline-powered engines within sheds should be completely avoided.
+This may be bad news for many as our experts say the use of any gasoline-powered engines within sheds should be avoided entirely.

 To ensure safety against the poisonous gas, make sure you install a carbon monoxide detector.

 Keeping track of hazardous chemicals is important, especially when storing these items in a shed.
 Purchasing only the amount of chemicals needed will help minimize the number of hazards.

 As they could leak and cause significant damage to the thin surrounding wood.
 When it’s time to discard these products, make sure to follow local ordinances.

 To prevent the possibility of a break-in occurring, anchor your shed firmly to the ground.
 This will also stop your shed from being blown into next garden doors on a blustery day.